Tsimina/Single_Image_Dehazing/README.md

 ## Description

-This project implements a prior-guided deep learning approach for single-image dehazing.
-We integrate the Dark Channel Prior (DCP) — a widely used handcrafted heuristic — directly into a U-Net architecture by embedding it as an additional input channel.
-This design allows the model to benefit from both traditional dehazing cues and learned convolutional features.
+This project proposes a prior-guided deep learning framework for single-image dehazing, in which the Dark Channel Prior (DCP)—a well-established handcrafted heuristic—is embedded directly into a U-Net architecture.
+By incorporating the DCP map as an additional input channel, the network is guided by both physically motivated priors and learned convolutional representations.
+This hybrid design leverages the complementary strengths of classical image priors and data-driven feature extraction to enhance dehazing performance, particularly in challenging visibility conditions.

-The goal is to restore visual clarity, contrast, and color fidelity in hazy or fog-degraded images, using a lightweight and interpretable architecture.
-Our method bridges classical priors with modern deep learning, improving performance especially in challenging regions where appearance-based cues alone may fail.

 We also explore a multimodal variant that incorporates a synthetic SAR-like reflectivity map alongside the RGB and DCP inputs.
 This structural channel provides depth-aware guidance and helps the network disambiguate haze in regions such as the sky or low-texture surfaces, where handcrafted priors alone are often unreliable.